hzqtc/fmd/README.md

 The paths will be expanded according to shell specification.

-All liked songs will then be saved to `music_dir` in `artist/song.mp3` format.
+All played and liked songs will then be saved to `music_dir` in `artist/title.mp3` format.
 The ID3 tags will be saved along as well.
-The cover image, when downloadable, will be downloaded and embedded into the song.
+The cover image, when downloadable, will be downloaded and embedded into the song (if un-downloadable, then the url is saved into the cover image tag).

 To make sure all the ID3 tags and cover images work you need to have [eyeD3](http://eyed3.nicfit.net/) installed and reachable via `eyeD3` on the command line.

+## Local music channel / Red-Heart channel

+A new channel with the login name of the current user is added.
+All music files ending with `.mp3` in the `music_dir` specified in the previous section are added randomly to the playlist.

+### Like

+By default all music added is `liked`.
+If you unrate a song, the action would be the same as `ban`.

+### Ban

+The song will be removed from your disk.
+In addition, if it's enclosed in some directory and that directory becomes empty, the directory is removed as well.

+Note that all actions are *local* only -- they do not send reports to Douban.
+This is for the reasons

+* faster performance
+* when the network is down, playing local songs without any network connection should be desirable

+The local music channel is also the fall-back channel if network becomes unavailable i.e. when `fmc` is unable to retrieve any playlists for the online channels it will switch to the local channel instead.

+Aside from these things the local music channel is almost identical to any online channel.

+To use the local music channel though, you need to have a ID3 tag parser.
+I've written [one](eyeD3f) and included in this repo.